akashqumar/EmailAutoReplyBot/README.md

 npm start

-note on areas where your code can be improved.
+Note on areas where the code can be improved.
 1.Error handling: The code currently logs any errors that occur during the execution but does not handle them in a more robust manner.
 2.Code efficiency: The code could be optimized to handle larger volumes of emails more efficiently.